Our Favorite Bourbons For Mixing Up Classic Cocktails

 So what makes a great bourbon for mixing?
 We’d say two things are crucial.
 One, the bourbon has to be interesting.
 We’re talking solid flavors that step outside the classic vanilla/oak/spice matrix and add a little something new.
 Two, it needs to be somewhat affordable.
 We don’t want to be making $40 Manhattans (okay, maybe we do… but can we afford it?).
 You need a bourbon that’s less than $100 but not from the bottom shelf.
 The $30 to $60 range feels right for making quality bourbon cocktails.

-The eight bottles below hit both of our parameters.
+The nine bottles below hit both of our parameters.
 They’re unique, tasty, and won’t break the bank.
 Plus, you should be able to find these bottles at pretty much any spirits retailer and they’re all easy to find online for delivery.

 Legent